pollyjuice74/5G-Decoder/README.md

 # 5G LDPC Decoder

-This repo currently implemented a Transformer/Diffusion based linear code decoder

-The draft for the paper can be found [here](Linear_Transformer_Diffusion_Model.pdf) or the `Linear_Transformer_Diffusion_Model.pdf` file above.

-## Results

 ## Adversarial Neural Network Implementation

 Contains a **tensorflow** implementation for scalability of a `Decoder/Discriminator` and a `Generator` where the discriminator decodes a recieved codeword `r`